 If you were a disciplined saver and amassed a significant amount of money in your retirement savings but not a lot in non-taxable accounts, you may find yourself in a financially sticky and non-tax savvy situation.
-This is especially true after age 70 1/2 when Required Minimum Distributions must start from those accounts.
+This is especially true after age 72 (was age 70 1/2 prior to 2020) when Required Minimum Distributions must start from those accounts.
 Your income will go up and might put you into a higher tax bracket than you expected.

 When your retirement account income is combined with Social Security, it can cause the amount of Social Security income subject to taxation to rise.
 If the total of one-half of Social Security benefits plus other taxable income is more than $34,000 (or $44,000 if you are married filing jointly), you'll have to pay ordinary income tax on as much as 85% of the Social Security income, instead of 50%.
 That's not a fun surprise.